Neural Correlates of Language Models Are Specific to Human Language: Methodology

 To compare each participant to the layer-wise representations using GW, we first computed the representational dissimilarity matrices (RDMs) of each participant and each layer.
 RDMs are matrices $X\in\mathbb{R}^{n\times n}$ representing the correlational cost between each pair of stimuli $(i,j)$.
 To compute the RDMs, we followed \cite{memoli2011gromov} and \cite{diedrichsen2017representational}: we applied PCA to reduce the dimensionality of each raw sequence (fMRI and model activations), standardized the signals ($z$-scoring), computed the squared costs, and then normalized the results by the mean to preserve comparability.

 In addition to GW, we also computed the centered kernel alignment (CKA) of each participant to each layer, as well as the overall mean for the \textsc{[+pos]} and \textsc{[-pos]} conditions.
 CKA allowed to measure how similarly two sets of representations encoded relationships across points with minimal intermediate steps.
 CKA has been previously used in the context of cognitive science \cite{cohen1994localization}, deep learning \cite{kornblith2019similarity} and alignment of artificial and biological neural networks \cite{murphy2024correcting}.

-We followed the unbiased kernel alignment formulation \cite{kornblith2019similarity}.
+We followed the unbiased kernel alignment formulation \cite{kornblith2019similarity} (Equation \ref{eq:cka-unbiased}).
 The selection of this variant was motivated by previous findings on the limitations of the original CKA implementation (e.g., \cite{murphy2024correcting}).
 The selected variant has proven robust to high-sample low-dimensionality and low-sample high-dimensionality data setups \citep{murphy2024correcting}.